jkour/neTabControl/README.md

 The control uses three elements:

 1. A Tag
-2. A TneTabItem: An ancestor of TTabItem
+2. A TneTabItem: An subclass of TTabItem
 3. A Frame

 The neTabControl holds several TabItems, which all inherit from TneTabItem and shows a TFrame for each TneTabItem.